matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey.md

 | Tanaka, Monahan & Seals | 208 − (0.7 × Age)       | 181           |
 | Wingate                 | 208.609 − (0.716 × Age) | 181           |

 Taking a rounded average gives me a HR~max~ of **181 bpm**.
-But what heart rate should I be targeting for my exercise, in order to maximise the percentage of stored fat used as my primary fuel source?
+But what heart rate should I target in order to maximise the percentage of stored fat used as my primary fuel source?
 Unsurprisingly again, it depends!

 The definition of heart rate zones varies quite significantly too, with Polar, Garmin, Fitbit and Strava all using different percentage ranges to delineate them.
 Their names vary too, such as _"Zone 2"_, _"Easy"_, _"Light"_ and _"Moderate"_.
 In any case, it's all about the target heart rate (THR) percentage of my HR~max~ and fortunately there's some general consensus that 60% to 80% is a good range, with the sweet spot at around 70%.